|465.01||Right of eminent domain.|

 Subd.
 4. Differential taxation.
 The plan for cooperation and combination adopted in accordance with subdivision 1 may establish that the tax rate of the local government unit with the lesser tax rate prior to the effective date of combination shall be increased in substantially equal proportions over not more than six years to equality with the tax rate on the property already within the borders of the local unit of government with the higher tax rate.
 The appropriate period of time, if any, for transition to the higher tax rate shall be based on the time reasonably required to effectively provide equal municipal services to the residents of the local unit of government with the lower tax rate.

-During the first or second year of cooperation, a referendum on the question of combination must be conducted.
+During the first or second year of cooperation, and after approval of the plan by the board under section 465.83, a referendum on the question of combination must be conducted.
 The referendum must be on a date called by the governing bodies of the units that propose to combine.
 The referendum must be conducted according to the Minnesota Election Law, as defined in section 200.01.
 If the referendum fails, the same question or a modified question may be submitted the following year.
 If the referendum fails again, the same question may not be submitted.
 Referendums shall be conducted on the same date in all local government units.